 Both brand-name products come as prefilled single-dose pens.
 Each pen contains one dose at a specific strength, and you select the pen that matches your current prescribed dose.
 There is no need to measure or calculate units -- you simply inject the entire contents of the pen.

 Compounded tirzepatide, by contrast, is dispensed in multi-dose vials at concentrations like 5 mg/mL, 10 mg/mL, or 20 mg/mL.
 Patients draw their dose using a U-100 insulin syringe and must convert milligrams to syringe units using the formula: units = (dose in mg / concentration in mg/mL) x 100.
-This requires more precision but offers significant cost savings compared to brand-name pens.
+Compounded tirzepatide is not FDA-approved.

 The biggest practical difference between Mounjaro and Zepbound is insurance coverage.
 Most commercial insurance plans cover Mounjaro for type 2 diabetes, often with prior authorization.
 Coverage for Zepbound for weight management is less common, as many insurers still classify anti-obesity medications as elective or non-essential.